 (2) Security Group: Create a security group and define the inbound rules (to restrict certain incoming traffic) and outbound rules (to restrict certain outgoing traffic) in order to control the accessibility of the ECS as we definitely do not want to let everyone to be accessible to our ECS.

-(3) Elastic IP (EIP): Assign the ECS an IP address if the ECS is needed to be accessed by external network(s).
+(3) Elastic IP (EIP): Assign the ECS an IP address if the ECS is needed to be accessed by the external network(s).

-For example, if we host our websites in an ECS, the viewers of our websites will access to our ECS externally.
+For example, if we host our websites in an ECS, the viewers of our websites will access our ECS externally.
 Without the EIP, it is impossible for the viewers to locate the domain name of our websites and the interactions between our websites and the viewers can never be made.

 (iii) Advanced settings configuration: